 He was previously the representative for California’s 23rd congressional district as a Republican from 1993 to 2002; and the representative for California’s 21st congressional district as a Republican from 1987 to 1992.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Gallegly is shown as a purple triangle. (analysis methodology)
+Gallegly is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Gallegly was the primary sponsor of 12 bills that were enacted.
 The most recent include:

 - H.R.
 6587 (112th): To designate the facility of the United States Postal Service located at 225 Simi Village Drive in Simi Valley, California, as the “Postal Inspector Terry Asbury Post …